remc0r/instagram_simple_post/README.md

 }

-postInstagram('<PATH_TO_IMAGE>', 'Description of my post', true);
+postInstagram('<PATH_TO_IMAGE>', 'Description of my post');
 ```
 # Notes from author

-If you don't want to use Filestack storage function, you need to set the 'upload' parameter to False and give direct media's URLs in the function call
+If you don't want to use Filestack storage function, you need to edit **instagram_simple_post.py** to delete code block where the filestack upload append, detect if the media is image or video, and give direct media URLs in parameter